supreetahuja/sql-challenge/README.md

-# sql-challenge
+# SQL-challenge

-## In this SQL assinment we performed:
+## In this SQL assignment we performed the:

 ## Data Modeling - Created ERD diagram using QuickDBD site.
     Link to the diagram created - https://app.quickdatabasediagrams.com/#/d/q6h4b8